janl/mustache.js/README.md

 You can use mustache.js to render mustache templates anywhere you can use JavaScript.
 This includes web browsers, server-side environments such as [Node.js](http://nodejs.org/), and [CouchDB](http://couchdb.apache.org/) views.

-mustache.js ships with support for both the [CommonJS](http://www.commonjs.org/) module API and the [Asynchronous Module Definition](https://github.com/amdjs/amdjs-api/wiki/AMD) API (AMD).
+mustache.js ships with support for the [CommonJS](http://www.commonjs.org/) module API, the [Asynchronous Module Definition](https://github.com/amdjs/amdjs-api/wiki/AMD) API (AMD) and [ECMAScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

+In addition to being a package to be used programmatically, you can use it as a [command line tool](#command-line-tool).

 And this will be your templates after you use Mustache: